MisterMoody/php/README.md

     +Deploying an Application
     +Using a Package Manager
 3. Process for Implementing PHP
-    +Using Code-Blocks to Inject PHP
+    ...Using Code-Blocks to Inject PHP
-    +Understanding Data-Types & Logic
+    ...Understanding Data-Types & Logic
-    +Creating & Using Variables
+    ...Creating & Using Variables
+    Learn How to
+    ...[a]
+Create a PHP File
+    ...[b]
+Invoke Code-Blocks
+    ...[c]
+Instantiate/Declare a Variable & Assign it a Value ...[d]
+Comment Code
+    ...[e]
+Display a Message
+    ...[f]
+Line-Break
 4. Creating & Using Variables and Arrays +Understanding the Types of Arrays
     +How to Minipulate Arrays (Add,Remove, Edit & Sort)